What are the main email marketing trends for 2025?

 Interactive content (gamification)

 Another email trend is aimed at interactive content.
 This means that users can influence the content when reading the email.
-This is based on the idea of gamification.
-Typical game elements that give the reader a challenge are inserted into the email.
-The principle works because experiences a sense of success from playing and doing well, even though they don’t technically get anything for winning.
-However, you can create incentives, if you so choose, by distributing small prizes such as discounts, as a reward.
+This is based on the idea of gamification: typical game elements that challenge the reader are inserted into the email.
+The principle works because the user experiences a sense of success from playing and doing well, even though they don’t technically get anything for winning.
+However, you can create incentives if you want to, by distributing small prizes, such as vouchers, as a reward.

 Plain text emails

-Although interactive and elaborative content is part of our list of successful email marketing trends in 2024, you might notice that a countermovement is happening at the same time: some marketers are going back to plain text emails.
-This is because they want to ensure that all users see the email as it’s intended to be seen.
-The benefits are that users don’t need to download and graphics, for example.
+Although interactive and elaborative content is part of our list of successful email marketing trends in 2025, you might notice that a countermovement is happening at the same time: some marketers are going back to plain text emails.
+This ensures that all users see the email as intended.
+For example, recipients do not have to consent to downloading or displaying images (external content).

 The advantages of a plain text email include correct presentation.
 These types of newsletters are usually inexpensive and quick to produce.
 While graphically complex emails may require the assistance of designers and photographers, plain text emails are easy to produce.
 Plain text emails may stand out from the crowd and attract more attention from readers, because they look very different from more graphic ones.